TileDB-Inc/TileDB-CF-Py/tiledb-cf-spec.md

 2. Attribute metadata is stored in the same array the attribute is stored in.
 The metadata key must use the prefix `__tiledb_attr.{attr_name}.` where `{attr_name}` is the full name of the attribute.
 3. If the metadata key `_FillValue` exists for an attribute; it must have the same value as the fill value for the attribute.

-### Indexable CF Dataspace
+### Simple CF Dataspace

-A CF Dataspace is said to be indexable if it satisfies all requirements of a CF Dataspace along with the following condition:
+A simple CF dataspace is a direct implementation of the NetCDF data model in TileDB.
+It follows the same rules as a CF dataspace along with the following requirement:

-* All data dimensions must have an axis label that maps an index dimension with the same dataspace name as the data dimension to an attribute with the same full name and data type as the data dimension.
+#### Additional Requirements for Dimensions

+1. All dimensions use integer indices and have a domain with lower bound of 0.
+2. All collections of dimensions must have a unique dataspace name.

 ## Compatibility with the NetCDF Data Model